gevans3000/bitdash3/TASKS.md

 4.  **Alerts:** Are browser alerts timely and accurate for high-confidence signals?
 5.  **Console Cleanliness:** Are there any unexpected errors or excessive/unnecessary console logs?
 (Debug logs are fine during development but consider removing them or making them conditional for a "production" build).
 6.  **Code Readability:** Is the code you've written (especially in helper functions like signal logic) understandable and well-commented where necessary?
+7.  **Simplicity:** Is there any part of the code you wrote that could be made simpler while still achieving the goal?
+(Lean code!)

 This lean roadmap focuses on the critical path to a decision-making tool.
 Further enhancements (detailed performance tracking, more advanced UI elements, user settings, etc.) can be added in subsequent phases after this foundation is rock solid.